sp22-seecs-nust/task01-ChHannan/README.md

-# a2

-Assignment 2 of MAD
+Assignment 2 of Mobile Application Development for SMEs

 ## Getting Started